freifunk-kiel/freifunk-infrastructure-ansible/docs/gateway.md

 # Deployment

-Deployment of all gateways is realized by running `ansible-playbook -b -K -i ffki -t gateway site.yml`
+Deployment of all gateways is realized by running

+    ansible-playbook --become --ask-become-pass --inventory ffki --tags gateway site.yml --check

+This is a dry-run at first, if everything runs fine remove the `--check`

+If you wish to deploy only one tag only on all gateways

+    ansible-playbook --become --ask-become-pass --inventory ffki --tags <some_tag> site.yml --limit gateways

-If you wish to deploy only one gateway in particular use `ansible-playbook -b -K -i ffki -t gateway site.yml --limit <hostname>`
+If you wish to deploy only one gateway in particular use

+    ansible-playbook --become --ask-become-pass --inventory ffki --tags gateway site.yml --limit <hostname>

+The hostnames defined in the inventory file `ffki` (e.g. `ffki-gw0`).
+**Note:** you have to set the aliases of all hosts in your `~/.ssh/config`